What is city maintenance?

 Organizations that use city maintenance

 - Government buildings: Any government building from the public library to the city/county building requires city maintenance to ensure that utilities are functioning day-to-day.
-City maintenance workers help with the repair and replacement of equipment and systems as needed and provide cleaning services within the facility.
+Workers help with the repair and replacement of equipment and systems as needed and provide cleaning services within the facility.

 - Public works: The branch of the government dedicated to public works requires city maintenance workers to handle related work.
 This may include street cleaning, snow removal, road repair, and sign repair or replacement.